 March 15, 2023 2 min read

 As anglers, we all love catching fish.
 Fooling a beautifully wild creature into eating your fly is undoubtedly a thrilling experience, but it's essential to consider the handling of fish once you do land them.
-One of the best ways to enjoy the sport while still showing respect for the fish and the environment is by practicing catch-and-release fishing.
+One of the best ways to enjoy the sport while still showing respect for the fish and the environment is by practicing catch-and-release.

 Fishing Ethics: Don't Be a Jerk

-Fishing ethics is a set of moral principles that guide the behavior of anglers while on the water.
+Fishing ethics is essentially a set of principles that guide the behavior of anglers while on the water.
 It includes respecting the fish and fellow anglers, practicing proper catch-and-release techniques, and following regulations and laws.
 Catch-and-release fishing is considered the most ethical approach that allows anglers to enjoy the sport while minimizing harm to fish populations.
-By releasing the fish back into the water unharmed, anglers ensure that the fish can continue to thrive and reproduce, contributing to a healthy ecosystem.
+By releasing the fish back into the water unharmed, anglers ensure that the fish can continue to thrive and reproduce, contributing to a healthy river and ecosystem.
 Is it cool to keep a few stocker rainbows every now and then if the law allows?
 Of course!
 Just don't abuse your resources.

 Hey Fish, Don't You Go Dying on Me